Convexity of power functions and bilinear embedding for divergence-form operators with complex coefficients: Introduction and statement of the main results

 \subsection{Square function estimates dominate the bilinear embedding}

-We have seen that the failure of the dimension-free estimate \eqref{eq: bilincomplex} for pairs $(A,B)$ of matrices for which $\Delta_p(A,B)>0$ is obtained by taking the subfamily of pairs $(A,A^*)$.
-This subfamily is in several ways relevant for this paper.
-The initial interest in Theorem~\ref{t: bilincomplex} came from extending Theorem~\ref{t: 1.0} to nonreal $A$, as well as from studying the case $B=A^*$ for real or complex $A$.
-The latter question was posed to the second-named author of the present paper by P. Auscher in July of 2011; the {\it rationale} behind this question is discussed here.
+We have just formulated the failure of the dimension-free estimate \eqref{eq: bilincomplex} for pairs $(A,B)$ of matrices for which $\Delta_p(A,B)<0$, and saw that this was obtained by taking the subfamily of pairs $(A,A^*)$.
+The initial interest in Theorem~\ref{t: bilincomplex} arose from the quest to extend Theorem~\ref{t: oktyabr'} to nonreal $A$, as well as to study the case $B=A^*$ for real or complex $A$.
+The latter question was posed to the second-named author of the present paper by P. Auscher in July of 2011; the rationale behind this question is discussed here.

-Results announced in Section~\ref{s: semigroup estimates} tell us that the {\sl bilinear embedding is a sufficient condition for semigroup estimates}.
+Results announced in Section~\ref{s: saraj} tell us that the {\sl bilinear embedding is a sufficient condition for semigroup estimates}.
 Now we explain that it is also a {\sl necessary condition for square function estimates}.

 Obviously, bilinear integrals are dominated by the {\it vertical square function}:

 where